 Westfield Citrus Park , 8021 Citrus Park Town Center off Veterans Expressway and Gunn Highway in west Tampa, is on one level lined end-to-end with 110 stores anchored by Dick's Sporting Goods, JCPenney and Macy’s.
 Lampposts and an antique carousel add to the mall’s Main Street ambience; phone (813) 926-4644 for mall information and (813) 926-9232 for the carousel.
 Dillard's, JCPenney, Macy's and 140 specialty shops and boutiques can be found at Westfield Brandon , 459 Brandon Town Center Dr. at the intersection of I-75 and SR 60 on Tampa's east side; phone (813) 661-6255.

-University Mall , west of the University of South Florida at 2200 E. Fowler Ave., was once one of the region's largest at 1.3 million square feet, but is now being redeveloped; phone (813) 971-3466.
+The former University Mall , west of the University of South Florida at 2200 E. Fowler Ave., was once one of the region's largest at 1.3 million square feet but is now being redeveloped as RITHM at Uptown; phone (813) 971-3466 for updates.

 WestShore Plaza , off I-275 exit 40A at 250 WestShore Plaza, opened in 1967 and was the first of Tampa's enclosed malls.
 Dick's Sporting Goods, JC Penney and Macy's anchor the mall, which has more than 70 other stores and an international food court; phone (813) 286-0790.